 RESPONSE: The Department uses quality assured, readily available grab and continuous monitoring results for water quality assessment.
-It is understood that for many waterbodies the lowest DO levels are during the pre-dawn hours.
-Typical morning and afternoon grab sampling efforts may not capture the minimum concentration that can be acquired by continuous monitoring.
-However, due to the limited number of continuous sample equipment, discrete sampling is regularly performed for site monitoring.
-Over the last ten years, the Department has significantly increased its capacity to conduct diurnal monitoring and expects continuation of this growing trend in the future.
+It is understood that for many waterbodies the lowest DO levels are during the pre-dawn hours, and typical morning and afternoon grab sampling efforts may not capture the minimum concentration that can be acquired by continuous monitoring.
+Over the last ten years, the Department has significantly increased its capacity to conduct diurnal monitoring and, in turn, has included more of this data in its 303(d) lists.
+While the Department expects continuation of this growing trend in the future, discrete sampling is also performed for site monitoring.

 9. COMMENT: Temperature attainment status appears incorrect for some EcoSHEDs stations in the 2022 Integrated Report StoryMap.
 For example, the West Portal Creek station (WPORTC) in HUC 02040105160050 is reported as "Attaining" for temperature.
 By contrast, the station data in EcoSHEDs indicates that the 19°C Trout Production criterion for the rolling 7-day average of the daily maximum was exceeded at least 45 times during summer 2020.
 Therefore, it seems that the WPORTC station should be non-attaining for temperature, and consequently HUC 02040105160050 also should be non-attaining for temperature.
 As noted in previous Integrated Reports, the Department should review these stations and AUs and identify them as thermally impaired.
-The 2022 Integrated Report considers many dozens of other EcoSHEDs sites in northern New Jersey (including the trout-rich headwaters of the Raritan River); these stations may all require further review for attainment status.
+The 2022 Integrated Report considers many dozens of other EcoSHEDs sites in northern

+New Jersey (including the trout-rich headwaters of the Raritan River); these stations may all require further review for attainment status.
 (1)

 RESPONSE: Temperature is one of a suite of parameters used by the Department to assess and determine if aquatic life general and aquatic life trout designated uses are being met.
 To utilize all readily available data as required by the Clean Water Act to support Integrated Report decision-making, the Department has incorporated the temperature data from the EcoSHEDs database into its 2022 assessment process.
 In doing so, the Department inadvertently conducted one-step review of the EcoSHEDs temperature data rather than comparing it against the 7-day rolling average as pointed out by the commenter.
-The Department has re-evaluated the data and 24 AUs will move from Sublist 2 (AU is fully supporting the designated use but is not supporting all applicable designated use(s)) to Sublist 5 (one or more designated uses are not supported or are threatened by a pollutant(s), that requires development of a TMDL) upon adoption of the 2022 303(d) List.
+The Department has re-evaluated all data and 24 AUs will move from Sublist 2 (AU is fully supporting the designated use but is not supporting all applicable designated use(s)) to Sublist 5 (one or more designated uses are not supported or are threatened by a pollutant(s), that requires development of a TMDL) upon adoption of the 2022 303(d) List.
 Five additional adjustments were made in the re-evaluation.
 These are summarized in the table below and appear in the list of Department administrative revisions at the end of this document.